Critical Confabulation: Can LLMs Hallucinate for Social Good?: Experiments

 We implement an effective measurement of narrative verisimilitude with a state-of-the-art narrative embedding model \texttt{story-emb} \citep{hatzel-biemann-2024-story}, which emphasizes storyline structure rather than topical semantics that could confound our setting.
 We compute cosine similarity between the \texttt{story-emb} embeddings of generated event \(\hat e_m\) and its ground truth \(e_m\); a prediction is marked “similar” if \(\operatorname{sim}_{\text{\texttt{story-emb}}}(\hat e_m, e_m) \ge \epsilon\) (tunable threshold).

-\textbf{Threshold Tuning.}\quad Using the same validation set as Section~4.3, a single annotator labels each event as “similar” (1) or “different” (0) to the ground truth (full instructions in the Appendix).
+\textbf{Threshold Tuning.}\quad Using the same validation set as Section~4.3, an annotator (an undergraduate history major) labels each event as “similar” (1) or “different” (0) to the ground truth (full instructions in the Appendix).
 We use these binary labels to tune an operating threshold \(\epsilon\) for the cosine similarity scores, by sweeping candidate thresholds on the validation scores and select the value that maximizes macro-F1 to balance classes.
 The optimal global threshold is \(\epsilon^\star=73.13\), yielding a macro-F1 of \(0.805\); we fix \(\epsilon^\star\) for all subsequent evaluations across models and prompts.
 The high macro-F1 provides evidence that \texttt{story-emb} distance serves as a reasonable proxy for human judgments of narrative verisimilitude.